FabianIDE/sports-wheelchair-project/COMPONENTS.md

 **Location**

-Between the Adafruit Bluefruit and the Powerbank
+Between the Adafruit Bluefruit and the Powerbank.

 ##### USB B CABLE